 These are schemes that do not have a fixed maturity.
 The mutual fund ensures liquidity by announcing sale and repurchase price for the unit of an open-ended fund.

 These are schemes that have a fixed maturity.
 The money of the investor is locked in for the period.
 Occasionally, closed-end schemes provide a re-purchase option to the investors, either for a specified period or after a specified period.
-Liquidity in these schemes is provided through listing in a stock market; however this option is not yet available in India.
+Liquidity in these schemes is provided through listing in a stock market.

 Equity schemes primarily invest in shares.
 Based on the objective investments could be in growth stocks where earnings growth is expected to be high or value stocks where the view of the fund manager is that current valuations in the markets do not reflect the intrinsic value.
 Various kinds of equity schemes are: